nikki2pro/YSC_SpineSwiftTest/README.md

   + find the specific attachment and return its instance.
 - isRunningAnimation(key:String) -> Bool
   + if specific animation is being run, return true. if not, false.
+  + Warning: this function is not working with the animation run by runningAnimationUsingQueue.

 ABOUT THE SAMPLE PROGRAM
 - It animates hero and alien which I got from the samples in Spine software.